⇦ Back

 ## 9

-Here’s another example of a for-loop with a conditional: a function that censors certain words:
+Here’s another example of a for-loop with a conditional, in this case being used to censor certain words:

 words = text.split()